Understanding Jawline Sagging: The Relationship Between Genetics and Ageing

 For early sagging, these approaches can delay the need for surgery and help maintain a youthful profile with minimal downtime.

-When prevention isn’t enough – Facelift treatment
+When prevention isn’t enough: Facelift Treatment

 If sagging becomes more advanced, non-surgical options may no longer deliver the desired results.
 That’s where facelift surgery becomes a powerful solution.
+As one of the most effective forms of facial cosmetic surgery, a facelift can restore jawline definition, reposition deeper tissues, and create long-lasting structural rejuvenation.

 At McKeown Medical, we offer a range of surgical options tailored to the degree of ageing and individual goals:

-• The full facelift – addresses the mid- and lower face, including the jawline
+• The full facelift addresses the mid- and lower face, including the jawline

 • Deep plane face and neck lift – a more advanced technique that repositions deeper tissues for a more natural, longer-lasting lift